maskingtape/maskingtape.github.io/_posts/0000-02-09-testing-for-jquery-users.md

 * Is the parameter you require there?
 * What if there's a hash value?

-To ensure your simple parameter function works, you need to go through those steps to check.
-If you're thorough, you need to go through them every time you change a related part of your code.
+To ensure your simple parameter function works, you'd need to go through each of those steps to check your function was working.
+If you're thorough, you need to go through each of those steps _every time_ you change a related part of your code.

-_If you've written tests, you refresh your test page._
+_If you've written tests, you only need to refresh your test page._

 ## How to test

-Take our fetching a parameter from the URL example - it's straightforward, to write what you expect the function to do in those situations:
+Take our fetching-a-parameter-from-the-URL example, it's straightforward to write what you'd expect the function to do in those situations:

 * Does it have no parameter at all?
   _You'd expect the function to return null._